 Legalese for Mark McClure's Syllabae

 As stated on the first page of our syllabus, I have a zero tolerance policy on cheating.
 I trust students implicitly and don't watch students like a hawk.
-But, if I do have definitive evidence of cheating, I simply fail you for the course and notify the adminstration.
+But, if I do have definitive evidence of cheating, I simply give you a zero for that assessment and notify the adminstration.

 Course catalog statement on academic integrity